Toyota is more hands-on and more driven to improving their own systems and then showing how that improves you... Click To Tweet

 Toyota is more hands-on and more driven to improving their own systems and then showing how that improves you… Toyota will do things like level their production systems to make it easier on you.
 Toyota picks up our product 12 times per day.
 They helped move presses, moved where we get the water from, trained our employees.
 On the commercial side they are very hands-on also—they come in and measure and work to get cost out of the system.
 There is more opportunity to make profit at Toyota.

 This is not to say that respect for the extended network of suppliers means being soft and an easy target.
-It´s Toyota’s point of view to challenge their own people to improve and to do so with their suppliers as well.
+It´s in the Toyota way’s point of view to challenge their own people to improve and to do so with their suppliers as well.
 Supplier development involves a series of aggressive targets and demands to meet them.
 Suppliers like working for Toyota because they know they will improve and are treated with the same respect as the customers.
 But no Toyota supplier I know thinks it easy to satisfy the company.
 From Toyota’s perspective, raising the expectations for their suppliers and then treating them openly and teaching them is their definition of respect.
 To treat them fairly and then expel them or stop working with them without teaching them would be disrespectful.
 And simply changing suppliers because another supplier is a few percentage points cheaper (a common practice in automotive and many other sectors) would be unthinkable.

 As Taiichi Ohno said: